gleb108/reminder/README.md

 dd month yyyy

+Also you can use magic word EVERY_YEAR instead of yyyy.
+It's convenient for annual events like birtdays or something.

 notification rule - thats optional (list of numbers or number diapasons)

 default notification rule is [30, 20, 10, 5-0]